BigAl/lunchbox/README.md

 ### VirtualBox

-The boxes were built and tested with virtualbox 4.3.12
+The boxes were built and tested with virtualbox 4.3.14
+***Note the VirtualBox guest addtions do not work for version 4.3.12***

 ### VMware

-The boxes werer built and tested on VMware Fusion 6.0.4.
+The boxes were built and tested on VMware Fusion 6.0.4.

 ## Build Your Own Boxes